-At Flatts Nursery School, we believe that the Early Years Foundation Stage is crucial in securing solid foundations that children are going to continue to build upon.
+At Flatts Nursery School, we believe that the Early Years Foundation Stage is crucial in securing solid foundations which children are going to continue to build upon.
 It is our intent that the children "grow strong roots"; physically, verbally, cognitively and emotionally whilst developing a love for lifelong learning.
-We believe that all children deserve to be valued as an individual and we are passionate in allowing all children to achieve their full, unique potential.
+We believe that all children deserve to be valued as an individual, and we are passionate in allowing all children to achieve their full, unique potential.
 With this in mind we use learning walls in the classroom to identify each child's next steps, we then carefully develop our flexible EYFS Curriculum which enables them to grow and develop along their own learning journey.

 Children in our Nursery follow the EYFS Curriculum, which has seven main areas of learning.